Tackling the ‘unknowns’ of air pollution

 It is important that the LongITools research findings can be turned into action.
 This is why we are already talking to policymakers about the project’s research – to raise awareness of the unknowns its research questions hope to address.
 One of the ways Beta is doing this is by holding regular policy forums on different topics relating to the research.

-During our recent LongITools policy forum on air pollution, Dr Kevin Cromar, program director at the Marron Institute of Urban Management, New York University, shared his experience of working at the interface of scientific research and public policy.
+During the LongITools policy forum on air pollution, Dr Kevin Cromar, program director at the Marron Institute of Urban Management, New York University, shared his experience of working at the interface of scientific research and public policy.
 He explained the importance of considering the health risks that occur due to both long- and short-term exposures when designing solutions to reduce harmful emissions.
 Although air pollution affects all of us, ambient concentrations can vary dramatically within the same airshed, with hot-spot locations of elevated pollutant concentrations.
 It is therefore crucial to consider potential environmental justice issues in designing specific remediation policies to address areas with elevated exposure levels.
 In the short-term educating people to take protective measures to reduce their own exposure can also be an effective approach to reducing health risks, but risk communication should be secondary to efforts to decrease emissions.

 One of the key issues to consider in designing policies to improve air quality is to identify the largest modifiable sources of air pollution, taking into account jurisdictional, technological, and economic considerations.
 This may or may not include the largest emissions sources overall but will be the sources in which the largest reductions can be realised.
 This way of thinking can be greatly enhanced using economic analysis that considers both the costs and the benefits the of proposed policy actions.
 They should therefore not only take into account any direct economic benefits, but also consider the health benefits arising from improved air quality, and in some cases can even also include climate related benefits.